Document

 Maintenance of Wheeled Bins

-As per section 46 of the EPA 1990, the WCA can instruct the householder to maintain their wheeled bins to a serviceable condition.
-Wheeled bins can become damaged through fair wear and tear or can sustain damage through improper use.
-It is therefore incumbent upon the householder to make minor repairs to their wheeled bins within their capability to ensure the bin is serviceable and safe to be collected.
+As per section 46 of the EPA 1990, the WCA can instruct the householder to maintain their bins to a serviceable condition.
+Bins can become damaged through fair wear and tear or can sustain damage through improper use.
+It is therefore incumbent upon the householder to make minor repairs to their bins within their capability to ensure the bin is serviceable and safe to be collected.
 Parts and repairs can also be supplied by the Council for a small fee.
 Fees and charges are available on our website.

 Standard Wheeled Bins for Household Waste specified by the Council